RichLlew182/shuffle-showdown/README.md

    ```

 4. **Access the App**:
-   Open your web browser and navigate to `http://localhost:3000` (or the appropriate port if configured differently).
+   Open your web browser and navigate to `http://localhost:3000`

 ## Dependencies